timklapdor/dpi-fisheries/docs/_stories/fish-counters.md

     text_animation_delay: .5
     text_animation_duration: 1
     text_content: |- #type as Markdown
-      The [VAKI Riverwatcher]() is used in widely in Europe, America and Canada to monitor migratory salmonids.
+      The [VAKI Riverwatcher](){: .text-dpi-yellow} is used in widely in Europe, America and Canada to monitor migratory salmonids.

-      The Trout Scout is based on the [“Smolt Spy”]() designed by [FISHBIO]() in America.
+      The Trout Scout is based on the [“Smolt Spy”](){: .text-dpi-yellow} designed by [FISHBIO](){: .text-dpi-yellow} in America.
 FISHBIO use it mainly to monitor juvenile fish but NSW DPI have designed systems for a range of environments and fish sizes.
 ---